 - Link building

 - Local SEO with mobile-first in mind

 If you do all the above correctly, you will have a high likelihood that you will make SEO work for you as a realtor.

-Additionally, you may get even a better ROI than PPC advertising since it was stated that it can be more effective than PPC.
+Additionally, you may get even a better ROI than PPC advertising since it was stated that it could be more effective than PPC.

 Additionally, since buying a house is a major purchase, and these purchases start in 80% of the cases with an online search as a realtor, you will benefit from being visible and having high organic rankings in search engines such as Google.

 But this also means that by producing short 250 to 500-word articles, not tailored to search phrases that don’t provide value by answering specific questions, the chances are pretty low that you will make SEO work for your realtor website.